 Consider talking to an Occupational Therapist

 Understanding why a behaviour happens is usually key to finding a solution.
 An OT will be able to explain a child’s sensory difference and sensory needs in detail.
-The issues occurring may even have a simple fix or easy explanation, an OT will uncover this.
+The issues occurring may even have a simple fix or easy explanation and an OT will uncover this.

 Bamboo Socks / Seemless Socks

-You can thank Rea for this one!
-Bamboo socks and seamless socks have been a bit of a godsend for those with a sensory difference.
+Bamboo socks and seamless socks can be a bit of a godsend for those with a sensory difference.
 They are comfy, diverse and usually non sensory offensive.

 Sensory friendly alternatives

 There are so many supermarkets who have branched out in sensory friendly uniform alternatives!
 M&S and ASDA are usually a good place to start.
-They offer all manner of plain uniforms that you could easily get a custom school emblem embroidered on.
+They offer all manner of plain uniforms that you could easily get a custom school emblem embroidered on if need be.

 It’s often worth talking to the school too.
 Perhaps they will be able to offer alternative solutions.